oron-sinaa/Serial-Communication-GUI-Program/README.md

-English Translation of several comments.
+English Translation of several comments/ui.

 NOTE: Program Language is Turkish, but It can be easily adopted and translated to other languages freely.

 # Serial-Communication-GUI-Program